The Solo Stove Yukon is the largest fire pit from Solo Stove, who is also the maker of the popular Bonfire Solo Stove.

-- This stove produces little smoke because the double-wall design allows for the circulation of air.
+- This stove produces little smoke because the double-wall design allows for the circulation and burst of hot air.
 With this additional oxygen available within the stove, the fire burns more efficiently which produces little smoke.
 As a result, you can sit around the Yukon without your clothes smelling of unpleasant smoke.

 - The fire pit utilizes 304 stainless steel.
 Not only does this material look beautiful, it is also more durable and can last for years.
-The Yukon fire pit uses a single-piece construction with a flame ring, and it allows control of airflow while making the stove easy to use.
+The Yukon fire pit uses a single-piece construction with a fire ring, and it allows control of airflow while making the stove easy to use.

 Easy To Use

 - The Yukon comes ready for use.
 No assembling is required, and starting the fire is simplified by the unique design, which allows airflow.